FrederikRavnKlausen/FrederikRavnKlausen.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

- I am a Postdoc at [NQCP](https://nqcp.ku.dk/) trying to figure what it will take for quantum computers to become useful.

 I have a PhD in Mathematical Physics from [QMATH](https://qmath.ku.dk) at the University of Copenhagen - see my thesis above.